KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 - Read 128-149 (pdf numbers) of [Business Model Generation](https://moodle.berea.edu/pluginfile.php/664986/mod_resource/content/1/Business_Model_Generation.pdf) and Then react and reflect on these main ideas (what surprised you, what challenged you, what made you question, etc. Explain your reactions by reflecting on why you think you reacted this way.) in your [Field Pad](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing).
 - CEOs and investors create a second iteration of the Business Model Canvas explain your pivots in your [Field Pad](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing).
 For the write-up, use your own perspective and words.
 For the Business Model Canvas iteration, make a **COPY** of v1 to create v2 inside of [Shindig](https://drive.google.com/drive/folders/1De9wEwwcbCBgdm-9SAYpSHOJXy3MgtBt?usp=sharing) or [Tour Buenos Aires](https://drive.google.com/drive/folders/17TUtutmqqkCTf7P35wawx0xMbS4Y2Tkp?usp=sharing).
   - Note that the [Shindig](https://drive.google.com/drive/folders/1De9wEwwcbCBgdm-9SAYpSHOJXy3MgtBt?usp=sharing) or [Tour Buenos Aires](https://drive.google.com/drive/folders/17TUtutmqqkCTf7P35wawx0xMbS4Y2Tkp?usp=sharing) folders are there for your collaborative use.
 Please feel free to add anything else that is useful to your team.
-- Begin to consider experiments and interview questions to help you to test your hypotheses (customer segments, value propostion, channel and revenue model) - explain each of these in your [Field Pad](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing).
+- Begin to consider experiments and interview questions to help you to test your hypotheses (customer segments, value proposition, channel and revenue model) - explain each of these in your [Field Pad](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing).
 Note that you should work together on this, but everyone will put into their personal [Field Pad](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing).
 We will have time to discuss these in class next time.

 ## Day 4 Time: 10:40-12:00 - Meeting on Third Floor
 ### Day 4 Theme: Pitching and Investing